 As we said goodbye at the front, a young Kurdish sniper promised us she would never abandon her comrades or their cause.
 Will the United States deny her people the means to counter the Islamic State — for the sake of upholding the costly illusion of an Iraqi nation-state, devised from three Ottoman provinces to fit British imperial desires but now hopelessly fragmented?

 Kurdish leaders say they would accept a federated Iraqi state if they were given autonomy in political, economic and security matters.
 The United States should have agreed to do this long ago; it’s not too late to do so now.
+If America does not, Iraqi Kurdistan will most likely declare itself an independent state, which Turkey, Iran and Syria will move forcefully to stop, for fear that their own Kurdish populations will try to join it.

 The United States must help the Kurds translate their bravery into a true ability to defeat the Islamic State.
 They are America’s most reliable friends on the ground, and should be treated as such.